Magento Auto Scaling With Varnish – How Your Magento Shop Can Handle Increased Traffic Easily!

 Problem 1: Sync of the latest source code

-Since we launch new instances from an image (AMI), we need to sync the Magento source code before we can put the instance into service.
+Since we launch new ec2 instances from an image (AMI), we need to sync the Magento source code before putting the instance into service.

-We have developed a small shell script that syncs the source files from the admin server before we start Nginx.
+We have developed a small shell script that syncs the admin server's source files before we start Nginx.

 Problem 2: Varnish Cache Auto Scaling